 Thicker isn't going to be more insulating, but it will last longer as it will take the UV longer to break it down.

-What the heck do I know.
-I've only been in this industry in 1981, and retired from it after 33 years.
+What the heck do I know, I only started in this industry in 1981, and retired from it after 33 years.

 If you can't sell it on ebay, it may not even qualify as landfill.